20lives/dmote/doc/options-main.md

 ### Parameter `styles`

-Here you name all the types of keys on the keyboard, including their switches, keycaps, and other properties.
-These names are then used elsewhere, as described [here](options-nested.md).
+Here you name all the types of keys on the keyboard.
+For each type, describe the properties of the style using the parameters of the [`dmote-keycap`](https://github.com/veikman/dmote-keycap) library, documented in that project.
+The names of the styles are then used elsewhere, as described [here](options-nested.md).

-Key properties determine what kind of holes are cut out of the mounting plate, for the switches.
-If the keyboard is curved, these properties also help determine the spacing between key mounts.
-In addition, negative space is reserved for the movement of the keycap: A function of switch height, switch travel, and keycap shape.
+Key styles determine the size of key mounting plates on the keyboard and what kind of holes are cut into those plates for the switches to fit into.
+Negative space is also reserved above the plate, for the movement of the keycap: A function of switch height, switch travel, and keycap shape.
+In addition, if the keyboard is curved, key styles help determine the spacing between key mounts.

-The properties correspond to the parameters of the [`dmote-keycap`](https://github.com/veikman/dmote-keycap) library and are documented in that project.

 ## Special section `key-clusters`